edcarp/Ed-DaSH/workshops.md

 workshops:
 - title: "Introduction to statistics with R"
+  when: 20 - 23 September 2021
   start_date: 2021-09-20
   end_date: 2021-09-23
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"
 - title: "Data Science workflows with Snakemake"
+  when: 11 - 14 October 2021
   start_date: 2021-10-11
   end_date: 2021-10-14
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"
 - title: "High-dimensional statistics"
+  when: 11 - 14 October 2021
   start_date: 2021-10-11
   end_date: 2021-10-14
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"
 - title: "FAIR in biological practice"
+  when: 12 - 15 October 2021
   start_date: 2021-10-12
   end_date: 2021-10-15
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"
-- title: "FAIR for Leaders"
+- title: "FAIR for leaders"
+  when: 10 November 2021
   start_date: 2021-11-10
   end_date:
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"
 - title: "Machine learning"
+  when: November 2021 (TBC'd)
   start_date:
   end_date:
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"
 - title: "Data Science workflows with Nextflow"
+  when: 22 - 25 November 2021
   start_date: 2021-11-22
   end_date: 2021-11-25
   website: "coming soon"
-  registration: ""
+  registration: "to be announced"

 data_sci_workflows: